python-trio/trio/README.rst

    - use an OrderedDict for call_soon(idempotent=True)
      however this is only possible on 3.6+! otherwise OrderedDict is not thread/signal-safe!

-   - service registry? add a daemonic-ish task, maybe with a way to request a reference to it?

-     maybe for waitpid support?

-     eh... for waitpid it's probably better to just spawn a thread without any supervisor at all, it eventually does call_soon, that's all.

-   - Task.add_monitor should just refuse to accept anything except a actual UnboundedQueue, so we don't have to think about how to deal with errors from weird user code.

    - Should regular queues default to capacity=1?
 Should they even *support* capacity >1?